studiointeract/accounts-ui/README.md

 ```

-To install the dependencies added in package.json run:
+To install the dependencies added in your package.json run:
 `npm i`

 ```javascript